-Structured Interventions led by SendCo, additional support teacher and TAs to support progress in phonics and reading, including: Research on TAs delivering targeted inter- ventions in one-to-one or small group set- tings shows a consistent impact on attain- ment of approximately three to four addi- tional months' progress 1, 2 Nessy 1-1 reading and additional group reading Reading Eggs Racing to English NELI Flash Academy Working in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF Nessy Reading & Spelling is a research- based program developed by reading and dyslexia specialists.
+Activity Evidence that supports this approach Challenge number(s) addressed Structured Interventions led by SendCo, additional support teacher and TAs to support progress in phonics and reading, Research on TAs delivering targeted interventions in one-to-one or small group settings shows a consistent impact on attainment of approximately three to four additional months' progress 1, 2 including: Working in small groups: Nessy1-1 reading and Small group tuition Toolkit Strand Education Endowment Foundation EEF additional group reading Reading Eggs Lexia Nessy Reading & Spelling is a research- based program developed by reading and dyslexia specialists.
 It has been awarded the British Dyslexia Association mark of quality assurance and is a three-times winner of the Educational Resources Award.
-NELI is a Nuffield Foundation initiative and was developed by leading academics in the field of language and literacy development.
-Several robust evaluations have led to NELI being the most well-evidenced early lan- guage programme available to schools in England.
-The Reading Eggs Scientific Research Base includes an in-depth review of the research literature that supports the wide variety of el- ements that make up the Reading Eggs pro- gram.
-It shows how Reading Eggs incorpo- rates this research into all parts of the pro- gram from the instructional framework, les- son structure and types of activities, through to the motivational elements and reward structure.
-FlashAcademy® is an award-winning educa- tion technology company that enables inde- pendent learning of English for speakers of other languages through fun and engaging lessons, with support in 48 languages.
-The app provides a wide spectrum of interactive tasks with instant feedback and tailored vo- cabulary (including curricula-oriented) to support students from beginner to advanced levels.
+The Reading Eggs Scientific Research Base includes an in-depth review of the research literature that supports the wide variety of elements that make up the Reading Eggs program.
+It shows how Reading Eggs incorporates this research into all parts of the program from the instructional framework, lesson structure and types of activities, through to the motivational elements and reward structure.
+The EEF has conducted an independent study into the efficacy of Lexia Core5® Reading.
+In their report, they conclude that in as little as 16 hours use, "children offered Lexia made the equivalent of two additional months' progress in reading, on average, compared to other children.
+These results have a high security rating."
+In addition, subgroup analysis on FSM pupils represented an effect of three months' additional progress.